 • Acne or oily skin

-Vitamins are nutrients that help the body function properly.
-For women with PCOS, certain vitamins can:
+Vitamins are essential nutrients that support your body’s functions.
+For women with PCOS, certain vitamins can help:

 • Improve insulin sensitivity